spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 ### `odataType`

-With this option it is possible to upload the data to a different Entity Set in the Service.
+With this option, it is possible to upload the data to a different Entity Set in the Service.
 This is helpful when the service from the table is not the actual service where the data should be uploaded.

 **example:**